-To become a Certified Public Accountant in Delaware, a minimum of 150 semester hours is required, of which 24 credits must be accounting courses covering financial accountancy, auditing, and taxation.
-Applicants may take the CPA exam after completing 120 semester hours, but will not receive licensure until completing 150 semester hours.
+To become a Certified Public Accountant (CPA) in Delaware, the Board of Accountancy (the Board) requires candidates to complete a minimum of 150 semester hours, of which 24 credits must be accounting courses covering financial accountancy, auditing, and taxation.
+Applicants may take the CPA exam after completing 120 of the 150 semester hours required for licensure.
 A year of professional accounting experience under the supervision of a licensed CPA is also required.
-After earning a score of 75 or greater on all four parts of the CPA exam, applicants must pass the ethics exam provided by the American Institute of Certified Public Accountants (AICPA).
+After earning a score of 75 or greater on all four parts of the CPA exam, applicants must pass the Professional Ethics exam provided by the American Institute of Certified Public Accountants (AICPA).

 Career Opportunities for Accounting Grads in Delaware

-Accounting graduates in Delaware have a wide variety of career options.
-Graduates may choose to work for major Delaware accounting firms like Horty & Horty, Gunnip & Company, and Richard Goodman Associates.
-Top employers in the state always need talented accountants, such as Fortune 500 companies like DuPont and Navient.
-Other large corporations in Delaware include AstraZeneca, Citizenre, and P&L Transportation.
+Accounting graduates in Delaware may choose to work for major accounting firms like Horty & Horty, Gunnip & Company, and Doherty & Associates.
+Top employers for accountants in the state include Fortune 500 companies like DuPont and Navient.
+Other large corporations in Delaware include AstraZeneca, Chemours, and P&L Transportation.
 Delaware is also home to many bank credit card offices, including Capital One, Chase, and Discover.
-Graduates may also choose to open their own accounting offices or enter into government accounting jobs for the State of Delaware or in local municipalities
+Graduates may also choose to open their own accounting offices or enter into government accounting jobs for the State of Delaware or in local municipalities.

 Delaware Schools with Accounting Degree Programs